-The type of content which will resonate with a 24-year-old is different to that which will attract a 64-year-old, and these considerations need to filter into your content creation process.
+The type of content which will resonate with a 24-year-old is different from that which will attract a 64-year-old, and these considerations need to filter into your content creation process.

-From the types of content you create (visual, audio, written), to the things featured in them (cultural references, colour schemes, etc.), nothing should be done without your target audience in mind.
+Nothing should be done without your target audience in mind, from the types of content you create (visual, audio, written), to the things featured in them (cultural references, color schemes, etc.).

 As customers, we want to feel important.
 If we shop regularly with a company, we like to use their loyalty schemes.
 If we have a complaint that needs to go between two or more service teams, we want them to warm transfer us to save repeating ourselves.
 If we’re viewing social media content, we want it to feel like it’s been made precisely for us.

-Tailoring content to be as personalised as possible has been the key to the success of numerous social media content creators, and for businesses, the same is true.
+Tailoring content to be as personalized as possible has been the key to the success of numerous social media content creators, and for businesses, the same is true.

 With every new technological advancement that comes our way, so too do new expectations.
 Where, for example, HDTV once felt revolutionary, it now feels archaic in comparison to 4K UHD.

 Where we were once sold to via newspaper or billboard adverts, we are now much more likely to engage with influencer or affiliate marketing content.